Bryce-Dixon/gdscript-live/README.md

 By default, `GDScriptLive.profile(callable)` will execute `callable` 10,000 times.
 This is done in batches of 1024 iterations per process frame to prevent the application from hanging indefinitely while profiling slower functions.

+If you need to clean up anything before the engine closes to avoid errors (eg: free constructed non-`RefCounted` `Object`s), you can connect the signal `GDScriptLive.profiling_done` to your cleanup function(s) which will run after all profiling is complete.
+Do *not* `await GDScriptLive.profiling_done` as that will cause your script to hang indefinitely (scripts are automatically killed after 30 seconds).